subhasmitas02/BrowseBot/README.md

 - Autocomplete suggestions for search input
 - Save recent searches locally using `localStorage`
 - Add “Did you mean...” feature to suggest corrections
-- Support filters for image, video, and news results

 ---